Kissimmee Gateway Airport: History

 The airport opened in April 1940 by the United States Army Air Forces.
 Known as Kissimmee Army Airfield, it was used as part of the Air University Army Air Forces School of Applied Tactics (AAFSAT) tactical combat simulation school in Central and Northern Florida.
 Training was moved to southern California in January 1944, and the military use of the field was phased down.
 The airfield was closed on 7 July 1945 and returned to civilian use by the end of the year.

+At some point in the late 1970s, it also received service on Air Sunshine to Miami and Tampa.